NBISweden/GUESSmyLT/README.md

 #### Installation with git:

-Installation using **git** will install the python 3 dependencies and download the BUSCO dataset.
-The external programs can be installed using conda.
+Installation using **git** will not install BUSCO, Bowtie2 and Trinity.
+These external programs can be installed using conda.

 Clone the repository and move to the folder: